 In~\cite{NSS23}, the following fundamental inequality is proved (the second inequality is trivial by definition).
 We give a proof anyway, to make the paper self-contained and familiarize the reader with the notations.
-Moreover our prove is presented slightly differently then the one in~\cite{NSS23}.
+Moreover our proof is presented slightly differently than the one in~\cite{NSS23}.

 \begin{theorem}[\cite{NSS23}] For any tournament $T$ and ordering $\prec$ of $V(T)$.

 \end{theorem}